panaversity/learn-agentic-ai/03_ai_protocols/02_model_context_protocol/01_server_engineering/01_hello_mcp_server/postman/README.md

 ### Environment Variables
 - `baseUrl`: Server URL (default: http://localhost:8000)
-- `toolName`: Dynamically captured from tools list

-### Pre-request Scripts
-- Set common variables
-- Prepare authentication if needed
-- Log request details

 ## 🎓 Educational Workflow

 ### For Students
 1. **Import and Explore**: Load collection and read descriptions
-2. **Run in Sequence**: Execute requests 1-5 in order
+2. **Run in Sequence**: Execute requests in order to see the full lifecycle.
 3. **Examine Responses**: Study the JSON-RPC format
 4. **Modify Parameters**: Experiment with different inputs
 5. **Create Variations**: Duplicate requests and try edge cases